 We stopped at the Office de Tourisme as soon as we got in.
 The office is located across the street from the water next to one of the many historic buildings in town.
 The super helpful woman at the counter gave us a map of a walk (circuit du patrimoine) we could do through town.
 The walk is about 3.5k and highlights significant buildings and people who've lived in Roscoff.
 The historical sites along the route are well marked with plaques bearing details in French and English.

 We began our walk by heading out to the Chapelle Sainte Barbe to the east of the rest of the notable points.
 This is a charming walk along the port and up a small hill to the tiny chapel.
 According to tourism sites, Saint Barbe is the patron saint of Roscoff.
-The story goes that when the onion "Johnnies" would start off on the ferry toward the UK to sell their wares, they would salute the chapel and recite a local Breton poem.
+The story goes that when the famous onion sellers of Roscoff, or "Johnnies" would start off on the ferry toward the UK to sell their piles of onions, they would salute the chapel and recite a local Breton poem.
 A storm started rolling in while we were ascending the hill to the chapel and a huge rainbow was visible out in the distance over Ile de Batz.

 Lunch in Roscoff